Drug addiction in Canada is a growing concern. Since 2016, an estimated 27,000 people have died from drug use.

 Fentanyl was detected most often in British Columbia and Thunder Bay and was least detected in Manitoba and Nova Scotia.
 In addition, there was an increase in unregulated benzodiazepine use across the country.

 Illegal drugs are a significant problem in Canada, especially opioids.
 Since 2016, there have been more than 9,000 apparent opioid-related deaths.
 In 2017, roughly 11 lives were lost each day because of opioid overdose.

 Detox, drug rehab, and aftercare support are the best approaches to treating opioid addiction and dependency.
-Unfortunately, many parts of Canada are relying on harm reduction.
-While it may reduce some social harms, it does not adequately provide people access to drug rehabilitation.

 Prevention programs and campaigns reduce the demand on an already strained system while reducing the cost of substance use within society.

 However, it does not trump the need for treatment and rehabilitation.
 In Canada, the provinces and territories are responsible for providing public drug rehabilitation.
 Yet, access to public drug rehab is limited, and there are often long wait times.